 - Consult with HR (541) 463-5589 about a situation regarding an employee or a community member.

-Students with a medical condition that may become a dangerous health crisis in reaction to animals (such as an acute respiratory condition), who are concerned about exposure should contact the Disability Resources office.
+Students with a medical condition that may become a dangerous health crisis in reaction to animals (such as an acute respiratory condition), who are concerned about exposure should contact the Center for Accessible Resources office.
 Employees or community members with these concerns should contact Human Resources.
 Action will be taken to consider the needs of all persons and to resolve the problem as sensitively and efficiently as possible.

 Procedure for Clarifying an Animal's Service Status

 In many cases it is easy to discern that an animal fits the legal definition of a service animal by noting the animal's harness, cape, or backpack (which are not legally required), or by observing the individual's disability.
 In other cases, an animal may only have a leash and the individual's disability may not be obvious.
 When an individual brings a service animal into campus buildings to complete brief business, faculty or staff should simply clarify whether the dog is a Service Animal.
-However, if the individual is attending a class with an animal, and the student does not have a Letter of Accommodation with Service Animal listed as an accommodation, please refer the student to Disability Resources.
+However, if the individual is attending a class with an animal, and the student does not have a Letter of Accommodation with Service Animal listed as an accommodation, please refer the student to the Center for Accessible Resources.

 In event of an emergency, the college's Public Safety Officers and/or Emergency Responders should be trained to recognize a Service Animal and to be aware that the animal may be trying to communicate the need for help.
 The animal may become disoriented from the smell of smoke in a fire or laboratory emergency, sirens, wind, noise, or shaking and moving ground.
 The individual and/or animal may be confused by any stressful situation.
 The Public Safety Officers and/or Emergency Responders should be aware that the animal is trying to be protective and, in its confusion, is not to be considered harmful.
 The Public Safety Officer/Emergency Responder should make every effort to keep the animal with its owner; however, the Officer's primary effort should be toward the individual.
 This may necessitate leaving the animal behind in certain rare emergency evacuation situations.